Denver Weather: Gusty Winds Will Cause Blowing Snow Near The Foothills On Friday

 Since the storm will be moving north of Colorado, the far northern mountains including the Steamboat and Rabbit Ears Pass area could get some enhanced snowfall.
 Therefore a Winter Weather Advisory is in effect for that area from 5 p.m.
 Friday until 5 p.m.
 Saturday for up to 8 inches of snow.

-Looking ahead to next week, a notable warming trend should start on Monday with high temperatures eventually reaching the 50s and 60s later in the week.MORE NEWS: Play Ball!
-Colorado Rockies Fans Get Ready To Return To Coors Field
+Looking ahead to next week, a notable warming trend should start on Monday with high temperatures eventually reaching the 50s and 60s later in the week.MORE NEWS: Car Falls From Overpass Onto I-25